cybershift-tmp/Hash-Verify/README.md

 # Hash-Verify
- Verifies the orignal and the hash of the file.
+ Verifies the orignal hash and the current hash of the file.